Abhishek-S-777/OccasionKeys/README.md

 # OccasionKeys
-OccasionKeys is an android app built using Java and XML with Google Firebase as back-end, which was built to provide users all the necessary items required for an event such as  sound systems, tents, utensils etc.
+OccasionKeys is an android app built using Java and XML with Google Firebase as back-end, to provide users all the necessary items required for an event such as  sound systems, tents, utensils etc.

 ### Key Features: ###